 In 1937-38, Sri Rajagopalachariar presided over the College Day celebrations and a local newspaper reported that `The Chief Minister was clearly impressed by the orderliness and the comfortable arrangements of the celebration and went on to suggest that it would be a good thing if it could have been possible to film the celebration so that the less fortunate schools in the mofussil could see the right way of conducting such displays'.

-1938-39 was the year of improvement Lecture Halls for B.A. classes came up.
+1938-39 was the year of improvement.
+Lecture Halls for B.A. classes were built up.
 A Mansfield Gas Plan was put up.
 The third storey of the building was started.
 A new block for hostel, and building of a large dining hall and new bathing rooms were taken up.
-The cricket filed, it's pavilion and the P.T. field also came up this year.
+The cricket field, it's pavilion and the P.T. field also came into existence.

 Rev. Fr.
 Murphy, S.J., was Rector and Principal between 1937 - 42, a period of remarkable expansion for the College.
 The provision of three sections in Intermediate Science led to a great increase in the strength of the College.